-Land Clearing – involves the removal of native vegetation and habitats, including the bulldozing of native bushlands, forests, savannah, woodlands and native grasslands and the draining of natural wetlands for replacement with agriculture, urban and other land uses.
+Land Clearing - involves the removal of native vegetation and habitats, including the bulldozing of native bushlands, forests, savannas, woodlands and native grasslands and the draining of natural wetlands for replacement with agriculture, urban and other land uses.

 Lateral - A branch or twig growing from a parent branch or stem

 Leader - A dormant upright stem, usually the main truck, there can be several leaders in one tree

 Leaves - The leaves take in carbon dioxide and produce oxygen during the process of photosynthesis, creating energy for the tree survive.